Maria Sharapova: 2017: Return from suspension, first WTA title in two years

 Sharapova returned to the WTA Tour in April 2017.
 She was given wildcards to compete in the following three WTA tournaments: Women's Stuttgart Open, Madrid Open and Italian Open.
-She played her first match of her comeback on 26 April at the Porsche Grand Prix, a tournament that she had previously won on three occasions.
+She played her first match of her comeback on April 26 at the Porsche Grand Prix, a tournament that she had previously won on three occasions.
 Her first-round opponent was Italian Roberta Vinci, who she went on to defeat in straight sets to advance to the second round, making it her first victory since her return.
 In her on-court interview Sharapova said, "The first few seconds before you enter the arena – it's been a stage of mine since I was a young girl – I've been waiting for this moment for a long time."
 She followed it up with another straight sets victory over Ekaterina Makarova in the second round.
 In the quarterfinals, she defeated qualifier Anett Kontaveit in straight sets, before losing to Kristina Mladenovic in the semifinals.

-Sharapova then took part in the Madrid Open where she beat Mirjana Lučić-Baroni in three sets.
+Sharapova then took part in the Madrid Open where she defeated Mirjana Lučić-Baroni in three sets.
 Sharapova played a second round encounter with Eugenie Bouchard which after three sets Sharapova lost.
 In the 2017 Internazionali BNL d'Italia opening match she defeated Christina McHale in straight sets.
 In her next match, she again faced the 16th seed Mirjana Lučić-Baroni in a rematch of their encounter in Madrid.
 At one set apiece, Sharapova needed a medical timeout for her thigh, which ultimately forced her to retire in the third set.
 Just before the players came on court, French Federation president Bernard Giudicelli announced that Sharapova would not be receiving a wildcard in the main draw or the qualifying draw, preventing her from playing in the 2017 French Open.